-Bennett wrote This Is Me about a boy with autism whose classmates are learning to understand his differences.
+Bennett wrote This Is Me This link opens a different website in a new tab. about a boy with autism whose classmates are learning to understand his differences.
 She also wrote YES, WE CAN! to show that children of all abilities and backgrounds can aim to be whatever they want, from president to veterinarian to judge.

 Your son 4-year-old son, Jeremiah, attends the FCBDD early-learning program on Johnstown Road.
 He’s also the inspiration and title character for one of your books, right?

 Yes.
 When Jeremiah was about 20 months, he was diagnosed with autism, and I had just started working here.
 I wasn’t sad because he had autism; I was sad because of how the world might treat him.
 When he steps outside of this building, reality hits.

 And Jeremiah has a twin sister, Harmony, who is developing typically and is enrolled as a peer.